January Family Newsletter

 MESSAGE FROM DR. REMY

 Happy January!
-I am going to start the 2024 year off with THANKS!
+I am going to start the 2025 year off with THANKS!
 Thank you to our wonderful parents that made the holiday season a special one for Busy Bees!
 They were all buzzing with excitement before the break!
-A special and huge THANK YOU to our PTA Treasurer, Ms. Q, for organizing holiday treats and pictures with Santa for our Bees!
-She had three different backdrops that students can take pictures with.
-She alongside with our PTA parents and board help a Holiday Pop Up Shop!
-Thank you to all that supported our PTA Events!

-On December 15th, you should have received a progress report for your child(ren) in Grades K to 5.
+On December 20th, you should have received a progress report for your child(ren) in Grades K to 5.
 Later this month and early in February, promotion in doubt letters will be going out.
 These letters will be based on a holistic review of the student's progress in English Language Arts and Math using multiple measures.
-Below you will find the reading chart indicates where your child should be.
-Please know that with the NYC Reads initiative, the city will be moving towards Lexile Levels.
-We will update the chart below to reflect the changes and send home to you so that you can track your child's progress.

-IREADY: K to 5 students will be sharpening their skills through iReady testing this month for their middle of year performance.
+IREADY and Acadience: K to 5 students will be sharpening their skills through iReady and Acadience testing this month for their middle of year performance.
 Once the scores are out, we will share with families as well as hold a parent seminar on what it all means to focus in on next steps.
 The workshop will also focus on what you can do with your child at home to support their next steps.

 Our Data Story is as follows: